GunchevDB/newsletter-fantasy/README.md

 Ensure `STORAGE_REST_API_URL` and `STORAGE_REST_API_TOKEN` are available in your environment before running the script.

+## Authentication & Sessions
+- The admin interface is protected by a password gate at `/login`.
+Credentials come from `ADMIN_USERNAME` and `ADMIN_PASSWORD`.
+- Sessions are backed by `express-session` with a 24-hour idle timeout; selecting “Remember me” extends the cookie to 30 days.
+- Login attempts are rate limited (5 per 15 minutes per IP).
+When the limit is exceeded the form is locked temporarily and a warning is logged.
+- The login form is protected with a CSRF token; unauthenticated API calls respond with HTTP 401 so the client can redirect back to `/login`.
+- Passwords should be stored as bcrypt hashes in production.
+Generate one with `npx bcrypt-cli "your-strong-password"` (or any bcrypt tool) and place the resulting hash in `ADMIN_PASSWORD`.
+- `SESSION_SECRET` must be a long, random string.
+Rotate it whenever credentials change to invalidate all sessions.
+- For production, swap the default in-memory session store for something durable such as Redis (e.g., `connect-redis`).
+Redis also satisfies Vercel’s stateless requirements.
+- Need multiple admin users?
+Extend the auth middleware to load a hashed credential list from a secure data store (KV, Redis, or a managed secret) and compare via bcrypt.
+- Use `/logout` or the “Logout” button in the navigation to terminate the session.
+When a session expires naturally the app redirects back to `/login` and preserves the originally requested URL.

 ## Public Subscription API
 These endpoints are designed for external sites (e.g., your GoDaddy pages) and accept cross-origin requests.